Skip to content

 Do I need to do anything different when using your Container Manager guides?

-In the Folder creation steps you don’t need to create a “projects” folder as Dockge takes care of keeping you compose files safe.
+In the Folder creation steps you don’t need to create a “projects” folder as Dockge takes care of keeping you compose files safe, but create any others it asks for.

 Published inGeneral News